 Whenever I’m contacted about a possible freelance contract for an architect role, clients always ask for a full-time allocation.

 However, architecting a solution or an enterprise doesn’t always require a full-time effort.
 Consider the development process.
-There’s a lot of work for analysts in the outline, detail and build phases.
+There’s a lot of work for business analysts in the outline, detail and build phases.
 Much work is also done by developers in the detail and build phases.

 Depending on the complexity of the problem and the experience of the project team it might be fine with a part-time architect.
 In my experience, whenever I work full-time in a project, I spend more time in other roles: